89-year-old man arrested after wife fatally shot in Capitol Hill home

 Police did not immediately release details about the moments before the woman’s death.
 Neither she nor her husband has been publicly identified.

 The fatal shooting marked the city’s 19th homicide of 2022.
-Thirteen of those killings came in the first quarter of the year, and the pace of deadly violence has since slowed to include six more homicides since early April.
+Thirteen of those killings came in the first quarter of the year, and the pace of deadly violence has since slowed.

 Still, the city could in 2022 easily meet or surpass the 41 homicides investigated last year, especially because violence tends to spike during summer months.